 It's been around a long time (since cinema was invented.)

-It can be categorised by sub genre, cycles, hybrids, styles.
+be categorised by many varieties of sub-genre, cycles, hybrids, styles.

 Often based on mythological or literary sources – vampires, werewolves, Frankenstein... -